s-fatin/image-manipulation-software/README.md

 ## Known limitations

 - Undo only remembers one step back, not a full history.
-- Only 24-bit uncompressed BMP is supported, per the assignment spec — no PNG/JPEG/compressed BMP.
+- Only 24-bit uncompressed BMP is supported — no PNG/JPEG/compressed BMP.